Nilesh410/Master_JS/readme.md

     If recursively we called function contineously, so after some time call stack goes to overflow, that concept we called as stack overflow

 ### Doest hoisting is apply to function decleration as well as function expression.
--> For function expression, hositing does not applicable, it shows the error
+-> For function expression, hositing does not applicable, it shows an error

+## Scope
+ 1. Global Scope:-
+  -> when we start the execution then its goes to globl scope
+  ->global scope divided into two category:- window object(global) + script scope
+  ->window object :- it has variable with decleration of var
+  ->script scope:- variables with decelation of let and const
+  -> global variables access any where in the program bcoz its scope is global

+ 2. Local Scope:-
+   -> local scope access within the block of code
+   -> variable declerare in the perticular block of code

 #### Interview Question
   1. what is the execution context ?